cosmos/sdk-tutorials/academy/3-my-own-chain/game-wager.md

 }
 ```

-You will call it from the relevant tests.
+You will call this game from the relevant tests.
 You can do the [same for _reject_](https://github.com/cosmos/b9-checkers-academy-draft/blob/payment-winning/x/checkers/keeper/msg_server_reject_game_integration_test.go#L8-L17).

-For the tests proper, before an action that you expect to transfer money (or not), you can verify the initial position:
+For the tests proper, before an action that you expect to transfer money (or not) you can verify the initial position:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/payment-winning/x/checkers/keeper/msg_server_play_move_integration_test.go#L58-L61]
 suite.RequireBankBalance(balAlice, alice)